micwik/ArnLib/doc/Description.md

 The provider has an added "!" to the normal path, e.g. normal = "//Measure/Depth/value", provider = "//Measure/Depth/value!".

 Data written to one part ends up in the other.
+This can be compared to crossing electrical lines from one unit to another unit regarding transmit and receive signals in each unit.
 When a provider slot is connected to the provider part (ArnItem), the slot will receive "request" data from the normal part.
 The provider slot processes the request data and writes the result to the same provider part.
 This way the result will end up in the normal "official" part.

 This functionality can typically be used for data validation and limiting.

+The crossing property of BiDir can be supressed by using ArnItem::setUncrossed().
+Again this can be compared to uncrossed electrical lines from a unit to a "communicator" (modem, switch, hub ...) regarding transmit and receive signals.
+Not supprisingly this is usually a easier mode when making some kind of Bridge for ARN.

 <Br><Br>